Downtown in Indianapolis in Marion County, Indiana — The American Midwest (Great Lakes)

 The Plague Cemetery

-Photographed By Devry Becker Jones (CC0), April 19, 2019
+Photographed by Devry Becker Jones (CC0), April 19, 2019

 Following construction of the medical school building, now Emerson Hall, in 1918, there were plans to alter the cemetery site.
 In response to concerns expressed by state historians, the dean of the School of Medicine, Charles Emerson, asked Dr. Thurman B. Rice of the Pathology Department to monitor the location while the landscape was lowered several feet.
 There was no evidence of any graves being disturbed.
 The site was marked for many years by a plain boulder.

 Location.
 39° 46.559′ N, 86° 10.713′ W. Marker is in Indianapolis, Indiana, in Marion County.
 It is in Downtown.
-Marker is on Barnhill Drive north of Medical Drive, on the right when traveling north.
+It is on Barnhill Drive north of Medical Drive, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 635 Barnhill Drive, Indianapolis IN 46202, United States of America.
 Touch for directions.